-To address the key points of the included papers, Fig.\ref{word_cloud} is generated from the article's title section.
-The text size is decided by the frequency of words.
+To visualize the thematic focus of the included studies, Fig.\ref{word_cloud} presents a word cloud generated from the article titles.
+The font size is proportional to the frequency of the terms.
 The high frequency of the terms “skin”, “cancer”, “disease”, and “lesion” indicates that the research mainly focuses on the automatic detection and diagnosis of skin lesions, especially skin cancer.
 The prominence of keywords such as “classification”, “detection”, and “segmentation” indicates that the research focuses on the classification, detection, and image segmentation of skin lesions to improve diagnostic accuracy.
 In addition, the words “learningbased”, “hybrid”, “ensemble”, and “transformer” indicate that researchers are exploring different deep learning architectures as well as hybrid models to optimize the diagnostic performance.
-Meanwhile, the words “imbalance”, “augmentation”, and “explainable” indicate that research is still facing the challenges of data imbalance, feature complexity, and model explainability, and some research attempts to improve the robustness and clinical usability of the models through data augmentation, migration learning, and federated learning.
+Furthermore, terms such as “imbalance”, “augmentation”, and “explainable” indicate that research is still facing the challenges of data imbalance, feature complexity, and model explainability, and some research attempts to improve the robustness and clinical usability of the models through data augmentation, migration learning, and federated learning.
 Overall, the research direction in this field covers disease classification, detection optimization, deep learning method improvement, and is constantly exploring stronger models and better data processing solutions to promote the application of intelligent medical image analysis in dermatological diagnosis.